College Guidance Our advising program is exceptional

 Our goal is to educate, support, and assist both students and parents in managing the college search and admissions process to help students find the schools that best fit their preferences and goals.
 Our commitment to encouraging a student-driven college search and application process is based on the belief that the process is about their future.
 The day each student leaves for college is the most important step in a journey that began much earlier.
 It is for this reason that we encourage and nurture independence and individualism to promote future success in college and in life.

-Our students are encouraged to take the PSAT in ninth grade and tenth grade for preliminary exposure to, and practice with, testing content.
+Our students are encouraged to take the PSAT in ninth and tenth grade for preliminary exposure to, and practice with, testing content.
 The “official” PSAT is administered in October of their junior year, and it is the initial qualifying test for the National Merit Scholarship awards.
 Students will be advised as to when they should take the SAT and/or ACT, as well as SAT Subject Tests based on each student’s individual learning sequence.
 As noted earlier, students own this process: they register for standardized testing on time and prepare for these exams in a committed, focused way.

 We do our best to help students make the most of this process.